 - If travelling by bus, try not to wait at bus stops alone.
+Put out your hand for the bus to stop for you.
 When you are on the bus, sit downstairs if you are on a double-decker, where the driver and other passengers can see you.
 Arrange for someone to meet you at the bus stop if you are travelling late and have a long way to walk. - If you can, take a taxi rather than walk the streets with a smartphone's satellite navigation system or a road map and/or your luggage. - If you travel by train or the Underground (the 'Tube'), try not to sit in an empty carriage.
 Try to sit near groups of people in a well-lit area. - When you are on the train, store your luggage as close to your seat as possible or where you can easily see it.
 If you use a luggage rack, check your belongings regularly, especially when a train stops at a station. - If you are travelling a long way by train, make sure someone knows which train you are travelling on and when you are due to arrive.

 - Check the time of the last train, bus, tube or tram home to avoid being stranded at night.
-Think about texting a message about your travel arrangements to a friend. - Always have cash on you and a back-up plan if you are separated from the people you are travelling with. - If you are lost or in need of assistance when travelling by train, find a member of staff or telephone the British Transport Police on freephone +44 (0)800 40 50 40. - Do not open the doors until your transport home has completely stopped. - Try to avoid walking alone after getting off a train, bus, tube or tram.
+Think about texting a message about your travel arrangements to a friend. - Always have cash on you and a back-up plan if you are separated from the people you are travelling with. - ♦ If you are lost or in need of assistance when travelling by train, find a member of staff or telephone the British Transport Police on freephone +44 (0)800 40 50 40 or you can text the British Transport Police on 61016 to tell them about non-emergency incidents.
+If you are travelling through a station with wifi you can also email them at HYPERLINK "mailto:61016@btp.pnn.police.uk" 61016@btp.pnn.police.uk.
+However, you can also call them on Freephone +44 (0) 800 40 50 40 if you do not want to text them. - Do not open the doors until your transport home has completely stopped. - Try to avoid walking alone after getting off a train, bus, tube or tram.
 If you can, walk close to a group of people or arrange for someone to meet you. - Never walk across or touch railway lines it is very dangerous and you could be badly injured or even killed. - To remain safe and alert, don't use your headphones, smartphone satellite navigation systems or have long conversations on mobile phones while you are walking, especially late at night.